curlycris13bits/s3f/S3F_TTPs.md

-S3F Data Schema
+S3F TTP Hierarchy

-1. Tactic
+1.Tactic

-1.1 Techniques
+1.1Techniques

-1.1.1 Sub-Techniques
+   1.1.1 ****Sub-Techniques

-For dictionary and use cases, see
+For dictionary and use cases, see:

 1. Tactic: Reconnaissance